abamakbar07/duit.akbarafriansyah.my.id/README.md

 - **Spending snapshot landing page:** At-a-glance KPIs, daily trend, and latest transactions sourced straight from Supabase.
 - **Interactive dashboard (`/dashboard`):** Composable widgets with filters for date range, account, and category alongside daily and category visualizations.
+- **Budget monitoring:** Month-to-date category and account limits rendered on the dashboard with automation-friendly alerts.

 ## Prerequisites

-Set the following environment variables for server-side features and the exporter:
+Set the following environment variables for server-side features, alerts, and the exporter:

 - `SUPABASE_URL`
 - `SUPABASE_SERVICE_ROLE_KEY`
+- `BUDGET_NOTIFY_WEBHOOK_URL` *(optional)* – HTTP endpoint that receives JSON payloads when an overspend is detected.

 Keep these values **server-only** (Vercel, GitHub Actions, or your shell session).
 They must never be exposed to the browser or committed to the repository.